onflow/flow-go/README.md

 Read our [contributing guide](CONTRIBUTING.md) to learn about our development process and start contributing.

-## Documentation

-### Architecture Documentation

-You can find a high-level overview of the Bamboo architecture on the [documentation website](https://bamboo-docs.herokuapp.com/).

-### Code Documentation

-The application-level documentation for Bamboo lives inside each of the sub-packages of this repository.
-To get started, take a look at the [documentation folder](docs).

 ## Development

 ### Setting up your environment